GentleZhu/Rspackage/README.md

 }
 ```

-Class basicMF provides basic Matrix Factorization function, and the train set and number of features are initialized by Constructor.
+Class basicMF provides basic Matrix Factorization function.
+The train set and the number of features are initialized by Constructor.

-Class basicKNN provides item-based KNN algorithm.
+Class basicKNN provides the item-based KNN algorithm.

 ## Examples
 __Result on Movielens-100k__